 It drives very much like how we run Blue Pack Marketing, FAST and STRONG!

-Q. What did you do before getting started online?
+Q. What did you do before becoming a ecommerce millionaire?

-Keegan: Before discovering Teespring and becoming an internet marketer, I worked in retail at a Sports Memorabilia store and ran a couple websites on the side.
+Before discovering Teespring and becoming an internet marketer, I worked in retail at a Sports Memorabilia store and ran a couple of websites on the side.

 After running successfully by myself for 6 months, I decided to ask big brother for help with the “business” aspect and he initially helped with the books and taxes.
 After seeing the massive potential, he came on as a partner and we formalized everything, he left his corporate job and we attacked this full time with 2 minds, instead of 1.